GET STARTED KETO CHALLENGE

 Get to know the challenge

-In a nutshell, a keto diet is about avoiding carbohydrates and replacing them with other, real foods — protein, healthy fats and vegetables.
+A keto diet is about avoiding carbohydrates and replacing them with other, real foods — low-carb vegetables, proteins, and healthy fats.
+Another name for the keto diet is the low-carb, high-fat (LCHF) diet.

-In this challenge, we make keto simple.
-We’ll tell you exactly what foods to get rid of.
-We’ll supply you with weekly shopping lists, meal plans and all recipes needed.
+Not sure what has “carbs” and what does not?
+Don’t worry.
+In this challenge, we make it simple.
+We’ll tell you exactly what foods to get rid of and what foods to eat.
+We’ll supply you with meal plans, all the individual recipes needed, and the weekly shopping lists to make all those meals.

+In fact, you’ll hardly need to think.
 Just follow the plan to stay under 20 grams of carbs per day.
-This is highly effective for weight loss and diabetes reversal.
-1
+This is highly effective for weight loss and diabetes reversal.1

 Here are some sample recipes, click for a closer look:

-Consider printing the meal plans, recipes and shopping lists if you want them available offline.
-Make sure you select the correct number of people you are shopping and cooking for, the amounts will be updated accordingly.
-You can also switch between US and metric measurements.
+Consider printing the meal plans, recipes, and ingredients lists if you want them available offline.
+Make sure to select the number of people you are shopping and cooking for, as the amounts will update accordingly.

-Most people can do the keto challenge right away.
-But in these three situations you may need additional planning or adjustments:
+Most people can do the keto challenge right away unless they have a specific health situation that requires more information or support.
+3 These three situations may need additional planning or adjustments:

 - Are you on medication for diabetes, e.g. insulin?
 Learn more